Packing six T-joins in plane graphs: Discharging phase

 Next, charge gets redistributed among $\ge 3$-faces and multigons using the following rules (also see Figure~\ref{fig-rules}).
-We attempt to name the rules mnemotechnically: the names start with R, followed by a character B, T, M and 3 to denote the type of faces it involves (bigons, trigons, multigons and $3$-faces) and sometimes by another character to distinguish the rules further (e.g., ``b'' stands for big, ``d'' for dangerous, ``t'' for a trigon, etc.). \begin{description} \item[Rule RMb] Every dangerous multigon $t$ adjacent to a $\ge 4$-big face $f$ receives $1.5$ units of charge from $f$. \item[Rule RMd] Every dangerous multigon $t$ adjacent to a dangerous face $f$ receives $0.5$ unit of charge from $f$. \item[Rule RT] Every trigon such that neither Rule RMb nor Rule RMd applies to it receives $1$ unit of charge from each adjacent face. \item[Rule RB3] A bigon adjacent to a $3$-face and a $\ge 3$-big face $f$ receives $1$ unit of charge from $f$. \item[Rule RB5] A bigon adjacent to a $\ge 4$-big face $f$ and to a $5$-face adjacent to $5$-multigons receives $1$ unit of charge from $f$. \item[Rule RB] A bigon such that neither Rule RB3 nor Rule RB5 applies to it receives $0.5$ unit of charge from each adjacent face. \item[Rule R3] A $3$-face $f$ that is adjacent to a bigon and two $\ge 3$-big faces receives $0.25$ unit of charge from each adjacent $\ge 3$-big face. \item[Rule R3t] A $3$-face $f$ that is adjacent to a trigon and a $\ge 5$-big face $f'$ receives $0.5$ unit of charge from $f'$. \end{description} Charge of $\ge 3$-faces and multigons after these rules are applied is referred to as {\em final} charge.
+We attempt to name the rules mnemotechnically: the names start with R, followed by a character B, T, Q and 3 to denote the type of faces it involves (bigons, trigons, quadragons and $3$-faces) and sometimes by another character to distinguish the rules further (e.g., ``d'' for dangerous, ``b'' for a bigon and ``t'' for a trigon). \begin{description} \item[Rule RQ] Every quadragon adjacent to a $\ge 4$-big face $f$ receives $1.5$ units of charge from $f$. \item[Rule RTd] Every dangerous trigon receives $0.75$ units of charge from the adjacent dangerous $5$-face and it receives $1.25$ units of charge from the other adjacent face if that face is $\ge 4$-big. \item[Rule RT] Every trigon that is not dangerous receives $1$ unit of charge from each adjacent face. \item[Rule RB3] A bigon adjacent to a $3$-face and a $\ge 3$-big face $f$ receives $1$ unit of charge from $f$. \item[Rule RB] A bigon such that Rule RB3 does not apply to it receives $0.5$ units of charge from each adjacent face. \item[Rule R3b] A $3$-face $f$ that is adjacent to a bigon and two $\ge 3$-big faces receives $0.25$ units of charge from each adjacent $\ge 3$-big face. \item[Rule R3t] A $3$-face $f$ that is adjacent to a trigon and a $\ge 5$-big face $f'$ receives $0.5$ units of charge from $f'$. \end{description} Charge of $\ge 3$-faces and multigons after these rules are applied is referred to as {\em final} charge.
 In the remainder of this section, we show that final charge of every face and every multigon is non-negative.